 At UVA Health Children's, we provide care for infants, children, and teens with rheumatic diseases.
-Autoimmune (rheumatic) diseases occur when your immune system starts to attack your body's healthy cells, tissues, and organs.
+Rheumatic and autoimmune diseases occur when your immune system starts to attack your body's healthy cells, tissues, and organs.

 Although autoimmune disease is rare in children, many conditions have similar symptoms and diagnosis can be challenging.